 For Gateway Attestation, best practices will dictate that the “origid” should be sufficiently granular to identify the originating node or trunk to allow for trace back identification and reputation scoring.

-4474bis Verification Procedures
+RFC 8224 Verification Procedures

-Draft-ietf-stir-rfc4474bis defines the procedures for verification services including the methods used to verify the signature contained in the Identity header field.
+RFC 8224 defines the procedures for verification services including the methods used to verify the signature contained in the Identity header field.

 PASSporT & Identity Header Verification

-The certificate referenced in the “info” parameter of the Identity header field shall be validated by performing the following:
+The certificate referenced in the “x5u” parameter of the PASSporT Protected Header shall be validated by performing the following:

 Check the certificate’s validity using the Basic Path Validation algorithm defined in the X.509 certificate standard (RFC 5280).